-The Company is also advancing new drug formulations in its specialty pharmaceutical pipeline addressing unmet medical needs in urology such as TADFIN for the administration of tadalafil 5mg and finasteride 5mg combination formulation dosed daily to treat urinary tract symptoms caused by BPH.
-Tadalafil (CIALIS) is currently approved for treatment of benign prostatic hyperplasia (BPH) and erectile dysfunction and finasteride is currently approved for treatment of BPH (finasteride 5mg PROSCAR) and male pattern hair loss (finasteride 1mg PROPECIA).
+The Company is also advancing new drug formulations in its specialty pharmaceutical pipeline addressing unmet medical needs in urology such as TADFIN for the administration of tadalafil 5mg and finasteride 5mg combination formulation dosed daily to treat urinary tract symptoms caused by benign prostatic hyperplasia (BPH).
+Tadalafil (CIALIS) is currently approved for treatment of BPH and erectile dysfunction and finasteride is currently approved for treatment of BPH (finasteride 5mg PROSCAR) and male pattern hair loss (finasteride 1mg PROPECIA).
 The co-administration of tadalafil and finasteride has been shown to be more effective for the treatment of BPH than by finasteride alone.
 The Company had a successful pre-NDA meeting with the FDA and the expected submission of the NDA for TADFIN is the fourth quarter of calendar year 2020 or early 2021.
-The Company is also developing a Tamsulosin XR formulation which is a formulation of tamsulosin, the active ingredient in FLOMAX, which the Company has designed to avoid the "food effect" inherent in currently marketed versions of the drug, allowing for potentially safer administration and improved patient compliance.
+The Company is also developing a Tamsulosin XR formulation, which is a formulation of tamsulosin, the active ingredient in FLOMAX, that the Company has designed to avoid the "food effect" inherent in currently marketed versions of the drug, allowing for potentially safer administration and improved patient compliance.

 The Company's commercial products include FC2, an FDA-approved product for the dual protection against unintended pregnancy and sexually transmitted infections, and the PREBOOST 4% benzocaine medicated individual wipe for the treatment of premature ejaculation.
 The Company's Female Health Company Division markets and sells FC2 commercially and in the public health sector both in the U.S. and globally.
-In the U.S., FC2 is available by prescription through the Company's multiple telemedicine and internet pharmacy partners and retail pharmacies, as well as OTC through the Company's website at www.fc2.us.com.
+In the U.S., FC2 is available by prescription through the Company's multiple telemedicine and internet pharmacy partners and retail pharmacies.
+It is also available to public health sector entities such as state departments of health and 501(c)(3) organizations.
 In the global public health sector, the Company markets FC2 to entities, including ministries of health, government health agencies, U.N. agencies, nonprofit organizations and commercial partners, that work to support and improve the lives, health and well-being of women around the world.
-PREBOOST is marketed online in the U.S. through an exclusive marketing arrangement under the Roman Swipes brand name by Roman Health Ventures Inc. Roman is a leading telemedicine company that sells men's health products via the internet website www.getroman.com.
+PREBOOST is marketed online in the U.S. through a marketing arrangement under the Romarf Swipes brand name by Roman Health Ventures Inc. Roman is a leading telemedicine company that sells men's health products via the internet website www.getroman.com.

-In October 2016, we completed the APP Acquisition.
-Prior to the completion of the APP Acquisition, the Company had been a single product company, focused on manufacturing, marketing and selling FC2 in the public sector.
-Most of the Company's net revenues are currently derived from sales of FC2 in the public and commercial sectors.
+In October 2016, we completed our acquisition of Aspen Park Pharmaceuticals (the "APP Acquisition").
+Prior to the completion of the APP Acquisition, the Company had been a single product company, focused on manufacturing, marketing and selling FC2 in the public health sector.
+Most of the Company's net revenues are currently derived from sales of FC2 in the public health and commercial sectors.